Introducing Chess Flashcard BuilderCreate chess Flashcards automatically

 You will be presented with several options with each answer of when the program should schedule your next review of the card.
-If you easily remember the move, you will have the option to schedule it farther into the future then the move that was hard to recall.
+If you easily remember the move, you will have the option to schedule it farther into the future than the move that was hard to recall.
 If you did not recall the move correctly, schedule your next review in 10 minutes or the next day.
-The best part about studing chess flashcards with Anki, is that it’s space repetition algorithm is customizable, so you can find the routine that works for you.
+The best part about studying chess flashcards with Anki, is that its space repetition algorithm is customizable, so you can find the routine that works for you.

 Tags to help understanding